LostBeard/SpawnDev.BlazorJS/README.md

 ```

 # JSObjects
 Over 350 Javascript types are ready to go in **SpawnDev.BlazorJS**.
-The interfaces are designed to match the Javascript [Web API interfaces](https://developer.mozilla.org/en-US/docs/Web/API#interfaces) as closely as possible.
+The classes are designed to match the Javascript [Web API interfaces](https://developer.mozilla.org/en-US/docs/Web/API#interfaces) as closely as possible.
 Below are some examples.

 ## HTMLVideoElement
 From [HTMLVideoElement on MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLVideoElement):